codepath/android_guides/Using-the-RecyclerView.md

 ### `ItemAnimator`

 `RecyclerView.ItemAnimator` will animate `ViewGroup` modifications such as add/delete/select that are notified to adapter. `DefaultItemAnimator` can be used for basic default animations and works quite well.
+If you wish to add your own animations for items that are removed or added, you will need to implement the [ItemAnimator](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.ItemAnimator.html) interface and override the appropriate method for handling the change.

 ## Using the RecyclerView